 An Unforgettable Trip IELTS speaking Task 2 question.

-Sample answer by Lifestyle Training Centre:
+Model answer by Lifestyle Training Centre:

 Traveling is not my cup of tea.
 I’ve been avoiding it at any given opportunity, and I remember, I’d made a terrible mistake not so long ago.
 Recently, I had made a trip to Nagaland with my wife.
 Embarking on the journey, I started feeling a bit green around the gills in the beginning of the trip itself.
 It took me almost three days to reach there by train.
 I was very happy to meet a lot of friends there and my in-laws.